Canner/vulcan-demo/doc/template/README.md

 # Quickstart

-Start an API server with sample data in 10 minutes.

 ## Know your data

 We used [Kaggle: Credit Card customers](https://www.kaggle.com/datasets/sakshigoyal7/credit-card-customers) as our demo dataset, the following is its background: